vehicle-lang/vehicle/doc/source/language/quantifiers.rst

 -----------

-One hard constraint enforced by both training and verification tools is that you may not use both a :code:`forall` and an :code:`exists` that quantify over infinite domains within the same property.
+One hard constraint enforced by both training and verification tools is that you may not use both a ``forall` and an ``exists` that quantify over infinite domains within the same property.
 For example, the following is not allowed:

 .. code-block:: agda

-   network f : Tensor Rat [2] -> Rat
+   network f : Vecotr Rat 2 -> Vector Rat 1

    surjective : Bool
    surjective = forall y . exists x. f x == y